cllopes/reactathon/material/1_es6/3_arrow_functions/readme.md

 ### Single Parameter

-If the function only has one parameter we can omit the brackets around the parameters, this is needed if you have 0 or more than 1 parameter
+If the function only has one parameter you can omit the brackets around the parameters:

 ```javascript 1.8